 Zakopane is currently one of the best-known places in Poland.

 It's not surprising - located at the foot of scenic Tatra mountains, it offers lots of tourist attractions.
 Museums, restaurants, SPAs, pubs and discos make Zakopane great place for city people.

 But it is also perfect for outdoor enthusiasts.
-In summer Zakopane is starting point of the best trails in Poland - Tatra mountains are the highest range in the country, and the only mountains of Alpine characteristics in this part of Europe.
+In summer Zakopane is the starting point of the best trails in Poland - Tatra mountains are the highest range in the country and the only mountains of Alpine characteristics in this part of Europe.

 Let's just remember Tatra mountains are a National Park and this region deserves our respect.